AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 This tutorial analyses a column deforming under self-weight and solves the static weak-form [equations](../TechnicalReferences/StaticWeakForm.md).
 It is simple but introduces you to all components of the code: setting up, running and viewing the output data.

-This tutorial has three sections:
+This tutorial has three main sections after the introduction:

 - [Input setup](#input-setup)
 - [Deploying and running the problem](#deploying-and-running-the-problem)
 - [Viewing the results](#viewing-the-results)

-This tool introduces you to the Generalised Interpolation Material Point Method (GIMPM), and how it is different to methods such as finite element analysis. the GIMPM can be classed as a fictitious domain method, this means that the mesh and boundary conditions do not necessarily align with the material domain, the body that is being modelled by the material points.
+This tool introduces you to the Generalised Interpolation Material Point Method (GIMPM), and how it is different to methods such as finite element analysis.
+The GIMPM can be classed as a fictitious domain method, this means that the mesh and boundary conditions do not necessarily align with the material domain, the body that is being modelled by the material points.
 This enables the GIMPM to avoid distorted mesh issues normally associated with finite elements.

 The GIMPM broadly works in three steps:
 ![The three steps to a GIMPM solution step.](../../img/GIMP_example.png){ #fig-example-GIMPM width="100%" }